Morrie Silver: Death and legacy

 Silver moved to Miami Beach in 1968, but continued to be involved in the operation of the Red Wings.
 Silver died of complications of a heart attack in Miami, Florida on April 26, 1974.
 He was survived by his wife, Anna, and a daughter, Naomi.
 Naomi Silver remains as president and chief executive of the Red Wings.

 Red Wing Stadium, the home of the Red Wings, was renamed Silver Stadium upon Silver's retirement in 1968.
-The Red Wings played at Silver Stadium until 1996, after which the address of the Red Wing's new park, Frontier Field, was named One Morrie Silver Way.
-A statue near Frontier Field was dedicated to Silver in 2007.
+The Red Wings played at Silver Stadium until 1996, after which the address of the Red Wings' new park, Frontier Field, was named One Morrie Silver Way.
+A statue near Frontier Field (now known as ESL Ballpark) was dedicated to Silver in 2007.
 The Morrie Silver Family Scholarship awards $5000 annually to young Red Wings employees who are attending school.

 Silver was elected to the Rochester Red Wings Hall of Fame in 1989, and to the International League Hall of Fame in 2008.
 The Red Wings retired the fanciful jersey number 8222 in his honor, using the number of initial Red Wings shareholders from 1956.